maheshsubramaniya/maheshsubramaniya.github.com/about.md

 layout: static
 ---

-I'm Mahesh Subramaniya, programmer by profession and passion.
-My today's career has been started as a hobby, when I was introduced to computers at my 7th Class in school.
-Started to get my hands dirty with [LOGO](http://en.wikipedia.org/wiki/Logo_(programming_language), [BASIC](http://en.wikipedia.org/wiki/BASIC "BASIC") and [MS-DOS](http://en.wikipedia.org/wiki/MS-DOS) and till date keep programming with Java, Python, Javascripts etc.,.
+<h2> Welcome</h2>.
+I'm Mahesh.
+My today's career has been started as a hobby, when I was introduced to computers during my 7th grade in school.
+Started to get my hands dirty with [LOGO](http://en.wikipedia.org/wiki/Logo_(programming_language), [BASIC](http://en.wikipedia.org/wiki/BASIC "BASIC") and [MS-DOS](http://en.wikipedia.org/wiki/MS-DOS) and till now programming with Java, Python, Javascripts etc.,.

-My interests started with compilers and web and now solving some complex problems in Enterprises.
+My interests started with compilers, web and now solving some complex problems in Enterprises.

 Well, to talk about this blog is a place where I register my thoughts and views on Software, Programming and Enterprise software applications.
 Hope you will find a quite few interesting articles and views of Software, programming & Enterprise Architecture.
 This blog was basically started during my college days, with a different name.
 But I decided to go with my name so that it seems bit logical to me.
 I've migrated this blog on a whole range of blog platforms starting with [Blogger](http://en.wikipedia.org/wiki/Blogger_(service)), [Wordpress hosted blog](http://maheshexp.wordpress.com/) now it runs on [Jekyll powered by github](/article/trying-git-hosted-blog-jekyll.html).

 Follow me at <a href="http://twitter.com/mymindleaks" rel="me" itemprop="url">Twitter</a>,
-<a href="https://plus.google.com/+MaheshSubramaniya" rel="me">+MaheshSubramaniya</a>
+<a href="https://plus.google.com/+MaheshSubramaniya?rel=author" rel="author">+MaheshSubramaniya</a>

 ### Web Applictions ###